pingidentity/pingdirectory-go-client/configurationapi/docs/AddPlugin200Response.md

 SetSchemas sets Schemas field to given value.

-### GetTraditionalStaticGroupObjectClass

-`func (o *AddPlugin200Response) GetTraditionalStaticGroupObjectClass() EnumpluginTraditionalStaticGroupObjectClassProp`

-GetTraditionalStaticGroupObjectClass returns the TraditionalStaticGroupObjectClass field if non-nil, zero value otherwise.

-### GetTraditionalStaticGroupObjectClassOk

-`func (o *AddPlugin200Response) GetTraditionalStaticGroupObjectClassOk() (*EnumpluginTraditionalStaticGroupObjectClassProp, bool)`

-GetTraditionalStaticGroupObjectClassOk returns a tuple with the TraditionalStaticGroupObjectClass field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTraditionalStaticGroupObjectClass

-`func (o *AddPlugin200Response) SetTraditionalStaticGroupObjectClass(v EnumpluginTraditionalStaticGroupObjectClassProp)`

-SetTraditionalStaticGroupObjectClass sets TraditionalStaticGroupObjectClass field to given value.

-### HasTraditionalStaticGroupObjectClass

-`func (o *AddPlugin200Response) HasTraditionalStaticGroupObjectClass() bool`

-HasTraditionalStaticGroupObjectClass returns a boolean if a field has been set.

-### GetMaximumMembershipUpdatesPerModify

-`func (o *AddPlugin200Response) GetMaximumMembershipUpdatesPerModify() int64`

-GetMaximumMembershipUpdatesPerModify returns the MaximumMembershipUpdatesPerModify field if non-nil, zero value otherwise.

-### GetMaximumMembershipUpdatesPerModifyOk

-`func (o *AddPlugin200Response) GetMaximumMembershipUpdatesPerModifyOk() (*int64, bool)`

-GetMaximumMembershipUpdatesPerModifyOk returns a tuple with the MaximumMembershipUpdatesPerModify field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMaximumMembershipUpdatesPerModify

-`func (o *AddPlugin200Response) SetMaximumMembershipUpdatesPerModify(v int64)`

-SetMaximumMembershipUpdatesPerModify sets MaximumMembershipUpdatesPerModify field to given value.

-### HasMaximumMembershipUpdatesPerModify

-`func (o *AddPlugin200Response) HasMaximumMembershipUpdatesPerModify() bool`

-HasMaximumMembershipUpdatesPerModify returns a boolean if a field has been set.

-### GetReadOperationSupport
+### GetTimeBetweenSearches

-`func (o *AddPlugin200Response) GetReadOperationSupport() EnumpluginReadOperationSupportProp`
+`func (o *AddPlugin200Response) GetTimeBetweenSearches() string`

-GetReadOperationSupport returns the ReadOperationSupport field if non-nil, zero value otherwise.
+GetTimeBetweenSearches returns the TimeBetweenSearches field if non-nil, zero value otherwise.

-### GetReadOperationSupportOk
+### GetTimeBetweenSearchesOk

-`func (o *AddPlugin200Response) GetReadOperationSupportOk() (*EnumpluginReadOperationSupportProp, bool)`
+`func (o *AddPlugin200Response) GetTimeBetweenSearchesOk() (*string, bool)`

-GetReadOperationSupportOk returns a tuple with the ReadOperationSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTimeBetweenSearchesOk returns a tuple with the TimeBetweenSearches field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadOperationSupport
+### SetTimeBetweenSearches

-`func (o *AddPlugin200Response) SetReadOperationSupport(v EnumpluginReadOperationSupportProp)`
+`func (o *AddPlugin200Response) SetTimeBetweenSearches(v string)`

-SetReadOperationSupport sets ReadOperationSupport field to given value.
+SetTimeBetweenSearches sets TimeBetweenSearches field to given value.

-### HasReadOperationSupport

-`func (o *AddPlugin200Response) HasReadOperationSupport() bool`

-HasReadOperationSupport returns a boolean if a field has been set.

 ### GetDescription